mikependon/RepoDB.NET/pages/home.md

 ---

+{: .warning }
+> Some breaking changes that has been introduced in the newer versions of the library.
+Therefore, it is important and is highly recommended to test your solution with the latest beta release [v1.13.0-beta1](https://www.nuget.org/packages/RepoDb/1.13.0-beta1) before upgrading.
+>
+> You can report an issue by [creating a bug](https://github.com/mikependon/RepoDB/issues/new?assignees=mikependon&labels=bug&template=report-a-bug.md&title=Bug%3A+%3CYour+bug%2Fissue+title%3E) directly on our Github repository.

 We are glad and thankful for your interest in learning [RepoDB](https://github.com/mikependon/RepoDb).
 It is an open-source .NET ORM library that bridges the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 The main goal of this library is to hugely improve your development experiences when working with data access technology in .NET ecosystem.
 We would like you to have an easy access to the underlying database capability while maintaining the good programming coding standard and practices.